frto027/HeartBeatLanClientBSQuest/README.md

 After you patch the mod, you can configure it inside the game via a button on your left side.
 Change the data source and restart the game, and it works.

+Please notice that the settings menu for each data source is on a **DIFFERENT** menu.

 # Bluetooth device as the data source

 1. patch the game with the `bluetooth` permission via [mbf](https://mbf.bsquest.xyz/), which is the recommand way to mod the beatsaber now.